 One of the ways that we have grown our business is through the construction of additions to our existing gathering, compression, treating, processing and transportation systems.
 The construction of a new pipeline and related facilities (or the improvement and repair of existing facilities) involves numerous regulatory, environmental, political and legal uncertainties beyond our control and require the expenditure of significant amounts of capital that we will be required to finance through borrowings, the issuance of additional equity or from operating cash flow.
 If we undertake these projects, they may not be completed on schedule, at all, or at the budgeted cost.
 A variety of factors outside our control, such as weather, natural disasters and difficulties in obtaining permits and rights-of-way or other regulatory approvals, as well as the performance by third party contractors, may result in increased costs or delays in construction.
 Cost overruns or delays in completing a project could have a material adverse effect on our results of operations and cash flows.
 Moreover, our revenues may not increase immediately following the completion of a particular project.
 For instance, if we build a new pipeline, the construction will occur over an extended period of time, but we may not materially increase our revenues until long after the project's completion.
-In addition, the success of a pipeline transportation in the areas proposed to be serviced by the project as well as our ability to obtain commitments from producers in the area to utilize the newly constructed pipelines.
+In addition, the success of a pipeline construction project will likely depend upon the level of oil and natural gas exploration and development drilling activity and the demand for pipeline transportation in the areas proposed to be serviced by the project as well as our ability to obtain commitments from producers in the area to utilize the newly constructed pipelines.
 In this regard, we may construct facilities to capture anticipated future growth in oil or natural gas production in a region in which such growth does not materialize.
 As a result, new facilities may be unable to attract enough throughput or contracted capacity reservation commitments to achieve our expected investment return, which could adversely affect our results of operations and financial condition.